Ghosts in Vietnamese culture

-Key terms
+Terminology

 Ghosts in Vietnam are known by the following names: ma, hồn, vong, hồn ma, bóng ma, linh hồn, vong hồn, oan hồn, bách linh, yêu quái.
-They can also be known as lich.

 Vietnamese beliefs in ghosts

 Ghosts in Vietnam are known to take on many forms and do not fit into one category.
 They can be "pleasant and feared, harmless and dangerous, moral creatures and unhappy suicides, male and female, human and un-human".
 It is generally understood that certain ghosts are people who have undergone unnatural, premature, painful or violent deaths, and especially when people die away from home.
 This differs from the understanding of ancestors who would have died a good death in their homes with the proper rituals in place.

 The souls in Vietnam are understood to need certain items in the afterlife in order to function, just like the living.
 These include offerings of paper money, food, clothing, shoes, a house, a bicycle Souls that receive the proper rituals, are buried in a good location with a proper tombstone, and have their tablet installed on the family's ancestor altar will become ancestors, will be nourished by the family, and will reciprocate by continuing to help the family and its members prosper.
-Those who don't will become ghosts, and are thought to roam the countryside in hoards stealing what they can along the way.
+Those who don't receive these proper burials will become ghosts, what is referred to as "hồn ma" or "ghost souls", and are doomed to roam the world due to unfinished business or due to some unresolved emotions.
+Spirits of those who lived immoral lives or died under unhappy circumstances are thought to roam the countryside in hoards stealing what they can along the way.
 In this sense, they are seen as the supernatural equivalent of robbers.
 They are, therefore, also called "hungry ghosts" (ma đói).
+These spirits are described as malformed humanoid creatures, possessing excessively distended bellies, tiny mouths, and suffer from an insatiable hunger.